| The

 criteria as for works of art.
 These standards do not apply to plants

 that are bizarre mutations and marketed as novelties.
+Sources of Desirable Traits Obviously the normal traits that

 are found in wild plants are those that have evolved for the greatest